Territorial Army (Malaysia): Service support element

 In the Malaysian Army, units that do not fall under the combat or combat support categories are classified as part of the service support element.
 The Territorial Army maintains several units within this category to provide essential logistical and technical services to support operational readiness.

 Electrical and Mechanical Engineering

 The Territorial Army maintains two Electrical and Mechanical Engineering Field Workshops, located in Ipoh and Kuala Lumpur.
-These units are composed of reservists attached to the Corps of Royal Electrical and Mechanical Engineer and are trained in vehicle maintenance, mechanical and electrical repairs, and the upkeep of equipment and other technical assets within the Territorial Army.
+These units are composed of reservists attached to the Corps of Royal Electrical and Mechanical Engineer (abbr.: REME; Kor Jurutera Letrik dan Jentera Diraja) and are trained in vehicle maintenance, mechanical and electrical repairs, and the upkeep of equipment and other technical assets within the Territorial Army.

 Historically, four additional division-level workshops were based in Taiping, Melaka, Kuantan, and Kuching.
 However, these have since been decommissioned, leaving only two operational field workshops.